 Since your wedding is only one day of your life, you should preserve the memories for years to come in every way possible.
 One way to do that is by making this easy DIY wedding invitation ornament for Christmas.
 You can also make them as gifts for couples whose weddings you attend!

 The ornament pictured above is the one I made for myself after my own traditional and classic wedding.
 We loved cherishing the memory as we hung it on the tree on our Christmas tree six months later.

 This DIY project is easy and you really can't go wrong when making it.
 And it only takes about ten minutes to make!

-And since this is primarily a book blog, I will add that you can try this craft with the pages of a special book too.
+And since this is primarily a book blog, I will add that you can make a book ornament (I recommend a Harry Potter ornament!) with the pages of a special book too.
 My recommendation would be to just make sure the pages are fairly thick.